allamaprabhuani/akantu2/doc/dev-doc/manual/contactmechanicsmodel.rst

   auto && surface_selector = std::make_shared<PhysicalSurface>(mesh);

-To defind contact between cohesive surfaces, an instance of :cpp:class:`CohesiveSurfaceSelector <akantu::CohesiveSurfaceSelector>` must be created.
+To define contact between cohesive surfaces, an instance of :cpp:class:`CohesiveSurfaceSelector <akantu::CohesiveSurfaceSelector>` must be created.
 As the contact occurs between the cohesive facets, therefore the mesh facet object is passed as an argument::